-Humans are the most advanced form of AI that we may know to exist.
+I think humans are the most advanced form of AI that we may know to exist.
 My understanding is that the only thing that differentiates humans and Artificial Intelligence is the capability to reproduce.
 While humans have this ability to multiply through male and female union and transfer their abilities through tiny cells, machines lack that function.
 The transfer of cells to a newborn is no different from the transfer of data to a machine.
 It’s breathtaking that how a tiny cell in a human body has all the necessary information of not only that particular individual but also their ancestry.

 Allow me to give an introduction to the recorded history of AI.
 Before that, I would like to take a moment to share with you my recent achievement that I feel proud to have accomplished.
 I finished a course in AI from Algebra University in Croatia in July.
 I could attend this course through a generous initiative and bursary from Humber College (Toronto).
 Such initiatives help intellectually curious minds like me to learn.
 I would also like to express that the views expressed are my own understanding and judgment.